Quark-hadron phase transition in a chameleon Brans-Dicke model of brane gravity

-In this work, the quark hadron phase transition in a chameleon Brans-Dicke model of brane world cosmology within an effective model of QCD is investigated.
-Whereas in CBD model of brane world cosmology the Friedmann equation and conservation of density energy are modified, resulting in an increased expansion at early universe.
-These have important effect on quark hadron phase transition.
-We investigate the evolution of the physical quantities relevant to quantitative description of the early times, namely, the energy density, $\rho$, temperature, $T$, and the scale factor, $a$, before, during and after the phase transition.
-Our analyzes shows that, the quark hadron phase transition has took place at approximately nano second after the Big Bang.
+\ \ \ In this work, the quark-hadron phase transition in a chameleon Brans-Dicke model of brane world cosmology within an effective model of QCD is investigated.
+Whereas, in the chameleon Brans-Dicke model of brane world cosmology, the Friedmann equation and conservation of density energy are modified, resulting in an increased expansion in the early Universe.
+These have important effects on quark-hadron phase transitions.
+We investigate the evolution of the physical quantities relevant to quantitative descriptions of the early times, namely, the energy density, $\rho$, temperature, $T$, and the scale factor, $a$, before, during, and after the phase transition.
+We do this for smooth crossover formalism in which lattice QCD data is used for obtaining the matter equation of state and first order phase transition formalism.
+Our analyses show that the quark-hadron phase transition has occurred at approximately one nanosecond after the big bang and the general behavior of temperature is similar in both of two approaches.\\